What Are the Components of an Appraisal?

 The Bottom Line

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-Note: While this amount is probably the most reliable indication of what a property is worth, it probably will not be the price at which the property closes.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from OK Appraisals will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while the appraised value is probably the best indication of what a property is worth, it probably will not be the final sales price.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
+At the end of the day, an appraiser from OK Appraisals will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.